 2012 saw Steven winning “Guiding Light” trophy at the Progressive Music Awards 2012 and writing recording his third solo studio album, The Raven That Refused To Sing (and Other Stories) in Los Angeles with legendary producer Alan Parsons engineering.
 The album was released in February 2013.
 The album was a huge critical and commercial success, earning numerous 5 star reviews and charting well across the world.
 The virtuoso band Steven assembled to record the album, Guthrie Govan (guitar), Adam Holzman (keyboards), Theo Travis (flute / sax), Nick Beggs (bass / stick), and Marco Minneman, accompanied him on a hugely successful world tour in 2013 that took in 78 shows across 22 countries.
 UK shows included sold out Royal Albert Hall & Royal Festival Hall shows.
 The latter part of 2014 saw Steven Wilson enter Air Studios to record the highly anticipated follow-up to The Raven… and, just as long time fans will be expecting, it may be the most ambitious album of his entire career.

-Due for release on 2nd March, 2015, via Kscope Records, Hand.
+Released on 2nd March 2015, via Kscope, Hand.
 Cannot.
 Erase. is a concept album; a mesmerising, labyrinthine tale hewn from a vivid blend of fact and fiction.
 In musical terms, the new songs are a more varied and esoteric bunch than those on The Raven that Refused to Sing, partly down to Steven’s aversion to repeating himself, but also because of the way it reflects its subject matter.
 One thing that has remained the same is the band, who are once again on hand to display their extraordinary skills and sensitivity.
 Veering from brooding electronic soundscapes to incendiary progressive rock epics and covering all bases in between, Hand.
 Cannot.
 Erase. is simultaneously a summation of everything that came before it in Steven’s career, and quite unlike anything he has recorded before.
 Fans will be instantly thrilled by his increasingly refined and distinctive compositional voice, and the use of new elements such as Ninet Tayeb’s female vocal contributions, and the unusual (in the context of a rock album at least) use of a boy’s choir.